-October 1st was the first day for new H-1B holders to start working.
+October 1 is the first day that new H-1B visa holders can start working.
 Roughly 36 percent of companies wait to start the green card petition process for sponsored employees until after a year of employment.
 However, allowing for immediate green card sponsorship might be part of the immigration policy at your organization, since in some cases it’s a strategy to attract foreign talent.
-If you have a policy that allows for immediate sponsorship, you’ll need to take a few steps to get your new employee started on the journey from H-1B to a green card.

-Step 1: Begin the PERM labor certification with prevailing wage
+Step 1: Begin the PERM Labor Certification with Prevailing Wage

-To start the PERM (Program Electronic Review management) process, which is necessary for some EB-2 and all EB-3 green cards, a prevailing wage determination must first be made to the Department of Labor (DOL) for the position offered to the foreign national, who may or may not already be an employee.
+To start the PERM (Program Electronic Review Management) process, which is necessary for some EB-2 and all EB-3 green cards, a prevailing wage determination must first be made to the Department of Labor (DOL) for the position offered to the foreign national, who may or may not already be an employee.
 The law requires that the wages offered to a sponsored foreign national must be no less than the “prevailing wage,” or the average wage paid to similarly employed workers in a specific occupation in the area of intended employment.
 In the request, the employer provides the DOL with key items regarding job requirements and duties and the worksite location.
-After the DOL determines the prevailing wage, going forward the employer will have to offer whatever is higher: the initially offered salary or the prevailing wage.
-If the prevailing wage is higher than the initially offered wage it is important to keep in mind that this higher salary may not go into effect immediately.
-As this is employment is contingent upon obtaining the green card it is a future offer employment.
-Accordingly, the employer may not be required to pay this higher wage until the green card is actually issued by USCIS, so some employers may not be required to pay this higher salary for many years.
-If the employer is concerned about their ability to pay the prevailing wage they should speak with their attorney to discuss when this wage is estimated to go into effect for the particular case and what alternative sponsorship options may be available.

 Step 2: PERM Recruitment